mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportSupportedDTC (0x0A)
 '''''''''''''''''''''''''
-The client can request for a list of all DTCs supported by the server.
+This sub-function can be used by the client to request a list of all DTCs supported by the server.

 +----------------------------------------------+-------------+-----------+--------------------------------+---------+
 | Name                                         | Bit Length  | Value     | Description                    | Present |